liamjosephnolan/liamjosephnolan.github.io/docs.md

 permalink: /docs/
 ---

-I often blog/document my projects while I work on them.
-This serves are a repository for these posts.
+I often blog/document my persoanl projects while I work on them.
+This serves as a repository for these posts.

 # Posts